ZK-Garage/plonk/plonk-book/src/chapter_3.md

 ## Parameters

 ### Elliptic curve:
-Circuits in ARK-PLONK depend on two generic parameters:
+Circuits in PLONK depend on two generic parameters:

 * The pairing engine which is a pairing friendly curve used for pairing operations and proof verification